sangramsinghg/portfolio_diversifier/README.md

 ![Dash Output](Images/dash_output.png)

-## Planned Additions
+## Planned Additions/Future Enhancements/Next Steps

 * Portfolio rebalancing on a daily/monthly basis
 * Portfolio optimization based on tickers selected.
 * More UI Flexibility
-* Explore long volatility and other funds.
+* Explore long volatility and other funds as diversifiers
 * Add more ratios such as Treynor, Information, etc. for comparison and ticker picking.
+* Provide more flexibility is picking tickers for analysis.
+* Launch Full Web Application
+* Integrate questionary/UI with Dash
+* Make daily updated on ratios.
+* Release the MVP to the early adopters
+* Productize the MVP & Make it web based
+* Add Customized Portfolios & recursively add portfolios
+* Tiered Pricing with Premium Personal & Specialized Support
+* Add options to change portfolio weights.

 ## Conclusions

 * Out of the diversifiers tlt performs best
+* portfolio mixing 20% tlt (picked based on WARP) with 80% spy performs better than portfolio mixing 20% shy (picked based on Sharpe) with 80% spy
 * WARP is the best ratio to identify best diversifiers.
+* WARP allows us to easily identify a good diversifier and does not suffer from some of the flaws of common ratios such as Sharpe
+* Sharpe is not a good way to identify tickers for diversification.
-* diversifiers identified by WARP perform better than identified using other ratios Sharpe, etc.
+* Diversifiers identified by WARP perform better than market and diversifiers identified using other ratios such as Sharpe, etc.
+* Buena Vista Park and Clarendon Heights in San Francisco are ideal initial neighborhoods to target customers for this application.
+* Questionary and Dash provide a seamless UI/Front end experience for customers to easily navigate through their diversifications requirements and can provide a guided experience with recommendations.

+## Power point presentation/Slide Deck
+* [Power Point/Slide Deck](https://github.com/sangramsinghg/portfolio_diversifier/blob/main/Portfolio_Diversifier.pptx?raw=true) - Power Point Slide Deck.

 ---